English Music in the Renaissance (35 min)

 The Madrigal in England

 The name of Byrd brings us to another instance of the way in which foreign music suggested a new outlet to our composers.
-In the year 1588, that in which the Spanish Armada was defeated, a certain Nicholas Yonge published a collection of Italian madrigals with the words translated into English under the title Musica Transalpine (Music from across the Alps).
+In 1588, the year that the Spanish Armada was defeated, a certain Nicholas Yonge published a collection of Italian madrigals with the words translated into English.
+It was titled Musica Transalpine (Music from across the Alps).

 Previously, madrigals had been known in England only through the manuscripts or printed copies brought privately from abroad, as well as a few attempts of native composers to write in the same style, such as the well-known part-song, ‘In going to my lonely bed,’ ascribed to Richard Edwards.